LyeZinho/LyeZinho/README.md

  📜 I am programing student

- 🔍 Actualy im just hunting new skills
+ 🔍 Currently im just hunting new skills

  🗺 I have large eyesight for new programing skills